panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message2; // => 'The sum is 5'
 ```

 `${n1 + n2}` is a placeholder consisting of the addition operator and 2 operands. `${sum(n1, n2)}` consists of a function invocation.
-In both cases the expression is fully evaluated, and the result is inserted into the string.
+In both cases, the expression is fully evaluated, and the result is inserted into the string.

-### 2.1 The placeholder is converted to string
+### 2.1 The placeholder is converted to a string

-If the placeholder expression evaluation result is a type other than string, then it is converted into a string.
+If the placeholder expression evaluation result is a type other than a string, then it is converted into a string.

 For example, a number in a placeholder is transformed into a string: